Orleans Watchdog

 One thing people born between 1945 and 1964 don't tend to realize is that a lot of younger people don't like them very much.
 They're perceived as unable to regulate their emotions, technologically helpless, and massively entitled – a whole generation of "Karens" and the male equivalent thereof, demanding to speak to a manager when something isn't exactly the way they want it to be.
 Some younger people who live in Orleans think we have a serious Boomer problem.
 While I understand why they see it that way, I wonder if it might not be more of a Spoiled Rich People problem.

 In any event, I know I'm fortunate to live here.
 In Houston, life on the street was hard.
 Some guy shot me with a pellet gun, and I had to walk through the pain for quite some time before getting medical care.
-Far worse, my human's dad was force-marched into Germany after the Warsaw insurrection, and a third of the men in the group dropped of exhaustion along the way, to starve to death by the side of the road.
-As a child, my human visited his relatives in Warsaw, still partially in ruins at the time, and saw Russian soldiers guarding the doors to government buildings and men without arms and/or legs begging in the street.
-So, neither my human nor I are exactly impressed when someone complains about 150 cars driving by their house every day.
+Far worse, my human's family was brutally affected by World War II, and my human witnessed the aftermath in Eastern Europe up close and personally as a young child, seeing things that haunted him for the rest of his life.
+So, neither my human nor I are exactly impressed when someone complains about "too many" cars driving by their house every day.
 Lots of people, and animals, don't even have shelter, or dependable access to food.
 Others are coping with trauma, past or present.
 I mean, really, come on.
+Let's be grateful for what we have, cultivate a little resilience, and work together to make things even better.
+Town government shouldn't be a force to try to mobilize against people who annoy you; it should be a tool for collective life enhancement.
+How about if we all try to hold that aspiration in mind?

 Answer Correspondence